abhishekshakya/seq-2-seq-for-neural-machine-translation/README.md

 # seq-2-seq-for-neural-machine-translation-english-to-hindi-
--data is taken from IITB english-hindi paraller corpus -model used is RNN(LSTM) encoder decoder
+-Data is taken from IITB english-hindi paraller corpus

--more explaination about the model is in machineTranslation.ipynb
+-Model used in machineTranslation.ipynb is simple RNN(LSTM) encoder decoder using teacher-force

--modelTranslation(attention) is implemented using attention mechanism + teacher-force to train model well
+-ModelTranslation(attention) is implemented using attention mechanism + teacher-force to train model well